qproperty!() { /* proc-macro */ }Expand description

 - The property must be defined within a

-- The property must be one of the supported types.
+- The property type must implement

-- The return value of the getter (specified via
+QPropertyMember. - The return value of the getter (specified via

-Readparameter) must match the property type - The value parameter of the setter (specified via
+Readparameter) must match the property type. - The value parameter of the setter (specified via

-Writeparameter) must match the property type - The member of the
+Writeparameter) must match the property type. - The member of the

-struct(specified viaMemberparameter) must match the property type - A signal indicating any property changes (specified via
+struct(specified viaMemberparameter) must match the property type. - A signal indicating any property changes (specified via

 implblock in which the property is declared.

-A property may be accessor-based or member-based or mix of both (see the syntax section for details).
+A property may be accessor-based or member-based or a mix of both (see the syntax section for details).

 §Accessor based property